pyscaffold/pyscaffold/docs/extensions.rst

 Action List Helper Methods
 --------------------------

-As implied by the previous example, the ``helpers`` argument provides a series of useful functions and makes it easier to manipulate the action list, by using :obj:`~pyscaffold.api.helpers.register` and :obj:`~pyscaffold.api.helpers.unregister`.
+As implied by the previous example, the :mod:`~pyscaffold.api.helpers` argument provides a series of useful functions and makes it easier to manipulate the action list, by using :obj:`~pyscaffold.api.helpers.register` and :obj:`~pyscaffold.api.helpers.unregister`.

 Since the action order is relevant, the first function accepts special keyword arguments (``before`` and ``after``) that should be used to place the extension